-- (a) An employee organization may request an election be held by submitting a petition for an election to the LRA who shall notify the County Executive in accordance with procedures established and published by the LRA, including but not limited to provisions for public notice of election.
-The petition must represent a showing of interest by at least thirty (30) percent of the employees in a bargaining unit permitted by this article based upon administratively acceptable evidence. - (b) Any additional interested employee organization must submit a petition of intervention to the LRA, which must be accompanied by a showing of interest by thirty (30) percent of the employees in the appropriate bargaining unit, based upon administratively acceptable evidence, within ten (10) days of notice of the pending election. - (c) An election under this article shall be held within forty-five (45) calendar days after written notice to all parties of the determination by the LRA of a valid petition for election in accordance with guidelines established by the LRA.
-If an employee organization receives a majority of the valid ballots cast by the employees in a permitted bargaining unit, it shall be recognized by the County as the exclusive bargaining agent, unless and until the LRA certifies a different organization or otherwise decertifies the agent in accordance with provisions of this article.
-However, the County or the employee organization may file exceptions with the LRA in accordance with its rules, and the County need not recognize the employee organization pending the resolution of any process to review those exceptions. - (d) Nothing in this article shall require or permit an election in any bargaining unit within twelve (12) months after a previous election has been held in such bargaining unit pursuant to this article, notwithstanding the outcome of that election.
+- (a) An employee organization may request an election be held by submitting a petition for an election to the LRA who shall notify the County Executive in accordance with procedures established and published by the LRA, including but not limited to provisions for notice to bargaining unit employees and public notice of election.
+The petition must represent a showing of interest by at least thirty (30) percent of the employees in a bargaining unit permitted by this Article based upon administratively acceptable evidence. - (b) Any additional interested employee organization must submit a petition of intervention to the LRA, which must be accompanied by a showing of interest by thirty (30) percent of the employees in the appropriate bargaining unit, based upon administratively acceptable evidence, within twenty-one (21) days of notice of the filing of the petition.
+A petition for intervention may not be supported by any employee who already supported the initial petition for an election. - (c) If the LRA determines, after a tabulation of the submitted showing of interest forms, that the petitioning employee organization or any intervening employee organization has not met the required showing of interest, then the LRA must allow not less than fourteen (14) additional days for such employee organization to submit additional showing of interest forms.
+The 14-day period for submitting such forms commences on the date the LRA provides notice to the petitioning or intervening employee organization of the insufficiency of its forms. - (d) An election under this Article shall be held within fifty-five (55) calendar days after written notice to all parties of the determination by the LRA of a valid petition for election in accordance with election procedures established by the LRA, which shall include, but not be limited to, provisions regarding employee organization receipt of bargaining unit employee contact information, ballot content, and procedures for mail-in voting.
+The County must furnish to the LRA and the petitioning and any intervening employee organizations, at least 30 days prior to the election, the name of every employee in the petitioned-for bargaining unit, as well as their department, job title, worksite address, work telephone number, and work email address.
+The election ballots must contain, as choices to be made by the voter, the name of the petitioning employee organization, the name(s) of any employee organization that has intervened in accordance with the provisions of this Article, and a choice of "no representation" by any of the named employee organizations.